 What Does an Appellate Court Consider in an Appeal?

 The Record on Appeal – Contents of the Trial Record.
-The record on appeal and the only record considered by an Appellate Court consists of all papers on file with the lower court (or courts) or agencies involved, the stenographic transcript, testimony of the proceedings, and all papers filed in the case.
-In their review an appellate court will not ordinarily consider evidence which is not part of the record before the lower court.
+The record on appeal means the verifiable contents of all proceedings and documents of any evidence and proofs before the trial court.
+The record on appeal is the only record considered by an Appellate Court.
+This record also consists of all papers on file with the lower court (or courts) or agencies involved, the stenographic transcript, testimony of the proceedings, and all papers filed in the case.
+In their review of the trial record, an Appellate Court will not ordinarily consider evidence which is not part of the record before the lower court.

 Will an Appellate Court Allow a Party to Correct or Supplement a Lower Court Record?
 Filing a Motion to Settle the Record

 Sometimes there are mistakes in the record before the lower court in which your case was decided.
 If so, a party who questions whether the record fully and fairly discloses what occurred must prepare and file a motion with the lower court or the state agency to resolve and settle the dispute about the record.
 If still dissatisfied with the outcome, you can file a motion with the appellate court who can then independently review and order a correction of the record or direct the lower court or agency below to do the same.

 Supplementing an Administrative Agency Record Before the Appellate Court